Futures on Nexo: A Beginner’s Guide

 Going Long or Short

 Imagine you believe the price of an asset XYZ will rise in the near future.
 Since you’re not seeing it as a long-term purchase, instead of buying XYZ today, you decide to enter into a Perpetual Futures contract that allows you to gain exposure only to its price movement.
 It’s said you have a long position.
+On the flip side, if you think the price of asset XYZ will go down, you open a “short position”.
+As there is no expiration date, you can maintain this position as long as you wish, provided you manage your margin risk.

 What is Leverage and Margin Risk in Futures?